Postpartum Depression Resources

 Postpartum Depression Statistics

-While suffering from postpartum depression may make you feel alone and isolated, it is fairly common and normal for women to experience some form of postpartum depression or anxiety during a pregnancy or afterward.
+While suffering from postpartum depression may make you feel alone and isolated, it is fairly common and normal for women to experience some form of postpartum depression or anxiety during pregnancy or afterward.

 The Centers for Disease Control and Prevention recently estimated that anywhere between 11% and 20% of women experience postpartum depression symptoms each year in the United States.
 This means over 600,000 American women are diagnosed annually with some form of postpartum depression.